Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/01-bash-functions.md

 ```
 {: .language-bash}

-or with slightly different syntax,
+or with a different syntax,
 ```
 hello_world () {
   echo Hello World from teh function 'hello_world'!
 }
 ```
-{: .languaage-bash}
+{: .language-bash}

 Both of these blocks define a function that when used prints ```Hello World from teh function 'hello_world'!``` the following to the terminal.